Exploring the most Picturesque & Historic parts of England

 The currency sign is the pound sign: £

-A pound is made up of 100 pence. (pence is plural of penny)
+A pound is made up of 100 pence, or p for short. (pence is plural of penny)

 Coins currently in circulation (copper, silver and gold)-